-- Regular, excessive alcohol intake, especially beer or binge drinking. - Eating large amounts of purine-rich foods, especially red meat, organ meat and shellfish. - Crash diets, especially high-protein fad diets. - Starting a uric acid-lowering treatment medicine (even though it may be the correct long-term therapy). - Surgery or a sudden, severe illness that puts a person on bedrest for a long time. - Radiation therapy.
+- Regular, excessive alcohol intake, especially beer or binge drinking. - Eating large amounts of purine-rich foods, especially red meat, organ meat and shellfish. - Crash diets, especially high-protein fad diets. - Starting a uric acid-lowering treatment medicine (even though it may be the correct long-term therapy). - Surgery or a sudden, severe illness that puts a person on bedrest for a long time. - Treatment of tumors with either chemotherapy or radiation therapy.